ruby-gnome/ruby-gnome/gtk4/sample/getting-started/README.md

 When creating a Gtk::Application you need to pick an application identifier (a name) and input to `Gtk::Application#new` as parameter.
 For this example *org.gtk.example* is used but for choosing an identifier for your application see this [guide](https://wiki.gnome.org/HowDoI/ChooseApplicationID).

 Lastly `Gtk::Application#new` takes a `Gio::ApplicationFlags` constant as input for your application, if your application would have special needs (those constants can be replaced by theirs respective symbol ie. `Gio::ApplicationFlags::FLAGS_NONE` == `:flags_none`).
-You must know that `GApplication` ignores arguments passed to `g_application_run()` on the Windows systems.
-It always uses command line arguments even when we pass an empty array to g_application_run().
+You must know that `Gio:::Application` ignores arguments passed to `Gio::Application#run` on the Windows systems.
+It always uses command line arguments even when we pass an empty array to `Gio::Application#run`.

 If you plan to create a cross-platform application, it is recommanded to use the `:handles_command_line` flags and the *command-line* signal. (reference : https://github.com/ruby-gnome/ruby-gnome/issues/721 ).